daphnie-el/invoice-app/README.md

 While working on this project, I identified several enhancements that could improve the product if it were developed further:

-Sorting: Data should be sorted by keys like deadlines and there was no provision for that Offline mode with caching	Increases reliability during unstable network conditions	Use service workers or IndexedDB Advanced form validation	Prevents data entry errors and improves UX	Integrate Zod or Yup for schema validation
+Sorting: Data should be sorted by keys like deadlines and there was no provision for that.

+Offline mode with caching	Increases reliability during unstable network conditions	Use service workers or IndexedDB

+Advanced form validation	Prevents data entry errors and improves UX	Integrate Zod or Yup for schema validation

 ## Tech Stack